Resumes and Cover Letters

 Adding additional sections is strongly recommended if you have experience that has not been reflected through the rest of your resume.
 Some of these items might work well in previously mentioned sections and there may be other sections you include based on your personal experiences.

-- Academic Projects (other common section headings) Class Projects, Projects, or Projects in [Specific Field])
+- Projects (other common section headings) Academic Projects, or Projects in [Specific Field])

 - Include any presentation, group projects, papers, etc. that highlight your skills related to a specific field (helpful for those with limited to no formal work experiences in their field)